What is endodontic treatment?

 Will I feel pain during or after the procedure?

-There is a misconception that root canal therapy is painful, when in fact we are relieving the pain that the bacterial infection was brewing.
+There is a misconception that root canal therapy is painful, when in fact we are relieving the pain that the bacterial infection was causing.
 Patients are given a local anesthetic before treatment, we also have some conscious sedation options

 , including nitrous oxide or laughing gas, and prescribed relaxant pills, if needed.
 The inflammation of infection can be very painful to the patient, but the endodontic procedure is meant to relieve it.